haven-life/amorphic-docs/_posts/2014-01-01-controller-web-api.md

     }

     module.exports = {
-        firstEndpoint: firstEndpoint,
+        exampleEndpoint: exampleEndpoint,
     };
+    {% endhighlight %}

+### Example Middleware

+A similar pattern applies to setting up middlewares.
+In this example, we're imposing a request body size limit of 10 megabytes to all requests coming in.

+    {% highlight javascript %}
+    let express = require('express');

+    function exampleMiddleware(expressRouter) {
+        expressRouter.use(express.json({
+            limit: '10mb'
+        }));

+        return expressRouter;
+    }

+    module.exports = {
+        exampleMiddleware: exampleMiddleware
+    };
+    {% endhighlight %}

-NOTE: In this above example, all of the application's endpoints and functionality are implemented within the index file.
+NOTE: In the above examples, all of the application's endpoints and functionality are implemented within the index file.
 If your application is any larger than POC scale, you should logically separate out your functionality into different files and import them into the index file.
-This way you can organize your code in a way that makes sense for your application, while the index file serves as an entrypoint.
+This way you can organize code in a way that makes sense for your application.

-On each call you would need to update the database using Persistence calls.
+Also, on each call you will need to update the database as no state is maintained between server calls.

-No state is maintained between calls.
-If you need state you need to manage it on your own.
+If you need state, you will need to manage it on your own.